 Limited scope examinations are a targeted scope based upon the licensee’s electronic submission of loan

 level data or pre-determined topics.
 Licensees are generally required to provide a small sample of loan

 A full-scope examination involves both off-site and on-site functions.
 A full scope examination will

 include loan level documentation, policies, procedures, and interviews with operational leads.
 Examiners

 will request and review information prior to going on-site.

 The licensee will receive an Examination Report upon completion of the examination.
 A response may be required

 from the Licensee if examination findings so require.

-Examinations of mortgage lenders and brokers licensed by the State of North Carolina are conducted approximately
+Examinations of mortgage lenders, brokers, and servicers licensed by the State of North Carolina are conducted